ILIAS-eLearning/ILIAS/components/ILIAS/MetaData/docs/lom_structure.md

 to, neither it nor its super-elements can be deleted.

-The sub-elements of the first `general > identifier` are fixed and can neither be edited nor deleted, along with their super-elements.
+The sub-elements of the first `general > identifier` are fixed and can neither be edited nor deleted, along with their super-element.
 The `catalog` sub-element is always set to `ILIAS` and the `entry` to `il_{Installation ID}_{Object Type}_{Object ID}`. `Object ID` refers here to either the `sub_id` if it is non-zero, and otherwise to the